baludoddi/gatsby-starter-netlify-cms/src/pages/products/index.md

     2nd image and text is about land line auto call forwarding

     3rd image and text is about mobile auto call forwarding

+    Note: The following section needs a layout change...
+Similar but somewhat different to the PROD INTRO BLURBS above.
   image1:
     alt: About Call Forwarding
     image: /img/primity-overview.png